Hospitals and health centres

 - The state of Fire Doors falls within this responsibility and is given specific reference in the FSO.
-These can be harsh environments for doors, with high and fast flow and with little sympathy for the door!
+These can be harsh environments for doors, with high footfall and fast flow, so regular inspections are key!

 Why is a Fire Door Important?

 - A fire door ensures that should a fire break out, it can be contained in a “compartment”.
 This keeps the fire and smoke trapped for a defined period, allowing time for people to get out/to be rescued and make the fire easier to tackle.

 - It will not fulfil this function if damaged or propped open.

 How to identify a fire door

 - Signs that might indicate a fire door include things like a blue ‘Fire Door’ or ‘Keep Closed’ sign, door closers, intumescent or smoke seals around the edge of the door or the frame.

 - All fire doors are fire rated.
 Some are FD30 (providing 30 minute protection), FD60 (60 minute protection) or higher.
 There is usually a certification mark (a label or plug) on top of the door if it is a Fire Door – you can find out more in the Best Practice Guide published by the BWF Fire Door Alliance.